-Brett Favre files defamation lawsuits against Shannon Sharpe, Pat McAfee and Shad White over Welfare Fraud Case - KTVZ
+Brett Favre files defamation lawsuits against Shannon Sharpe, Pat McAfee and Shad White over welfare fraud case - KTVZ

 In newly filed lawsuits, former Green Bay Packers quarterback Brett Favre says that sports commentators Shannon Sharpe and Pat McAfee as well as Mississippi State Auditor Shad White have defamed him.

-According to the suit against Sharpe, Favre claims the Hall of Fame tight end made “egregiously false and defamatory statements” about him on his show.
+According to the suit against Sharpe, Favre claims the Pro Football Hall of Fame tight end made “egregiously false and defamatory statements” about him on his show.

 The suit claims that Sharpe called Favre a “sorry mofo to steal from the lowest of the low,” and that Favre “stole money from people that really needed that money.”